HinduTempleCoins/melek-condenser/src/app/help/en/faq.md

 ## <span id="How_do_I_report_a_security_vulnerability">How do I report a security vulnerability?</span>

-If you find a security issue please report the details to privacy@blurt.io.
+If you find a security issue please report the details to us in the <a href="https://discord.blurt.world">Blurt Discord</a> channel.

 <a href="#Table_of_Contents_Security">^</a>